 This year I travelled to Greece for a week.
 I visited Lefkada, and pretty much the whole of the Ionian!
-Being a Coeliac abroad isn’t always easy, so in this post I have featured some of the food I had that will be fine for someone with coeliac disease and of course the places that I visited along the way.
-Opa!
+This is my travel diary of the places I visited!

 Kalamari -Kalamari is coated in a flour batter or any other fish that has a flour batter (ask first before you order)